 Please join us for this upcoming presentation by Dr Jay Marlowe (University of Auckland) on 'Refugee resettlement, belonging and disaster risk reduction: Case studies from Christchurch and Wellington' on Thursday 12th November 12.30-1.30.News

-The School has clustered the broad array of research activities in its five departments into six themes which cross the boundaries of disciplines and settings.
-While each theme is distinct, a common characteristic is a focus on disease prevention and the promotion and protection of health and wellbeing.View
+The School has clustered the broad array of research activities in its five departments into six areas of excellence which cross the boundaries of disciplines and settings.
+While each area is distinct, a common characteristic is a focus on disease prevention and the promotion and protection of health and wellbeing.View

 - Research Groups